 Combined Master’s Degree and Dietetic Internship

-The combined MS/Dietetic Internship program is a 20-month program that integrates didactic and supervised experience.
-Students have the option of selecting a thesis or non-thesis track.
+The integrated MS in Clinical Nutrition and Dietetic Internship program is a 21-month program that integrates didactic and supervised practice experience.
+Students will also complete a Master’s research project.
 Upon completion of the program, the student earns an MS degree with a major in clinical nutrition, completes an accredited dietetic internship and is eligible to take the Registration Examination for Dietitians.

 Accreditation Council for Education in Nutrition and Dietetics

 Master of Science Clinical Nutrition and Dietetic Internship: Admission Requirements

 All who apply to the integrated MS in Clinical Nutrition and Dietetic Internship program must have a baccalaureate degree and a verification statement from an ACEND accredited didactic program in dietetics (DPD).
 Accredited DPD programs can be found on the Accreditation Council for Education in Nutrition and Dietetics website at www.eatright.org/acend.